 Should a violation occur on campus that would require a law enforcement response, the College utilizes the services of the Ashland City Police Department and the Ashland County Sheriff.
-The non-emergency number for the police department is (715) 682-7023.
+The non-emergency number for the local law enforcement is (715) 682-7023.
 The number for emergency services is 9-1-1.
-Responding police agencies can enforce state and local laws.
+Responding law enforcement agencies can enforce state and local laws.
 The local responding law enforcement agency will contact the appropriate Federal Law Enforcement agency should one be required.